dairon-canel/teco-pos/README.md

-# TecoPOS - Tienda Online
+# TecoPOS - Online Store

 This is an online store project built with Next.js, React, and Tailwind CSS.
 The application uses the [Fake Store API](https://fakestoreapi.com/) to provide product data.